Geometric Poisson distribution of photons produced in the ultrarelativistic hadronic collisions: Geometric Poisson (P olya-Aeppli) distribution

 When $\theta = 1$, the distribution reduces to the Poisson distribution with mean given by $\lambda$.
 For geometric Poisson compound distribution, generating function $G(z)_{GP}$ can be writted as

 Using Eq.~(\ref{gpgen}) in Eq.~(\ref{gencj}), we can obtain the analytic expression for $C_j$ of geometric Poisson distribution as

-There are alternative expressions for the geometric Poisson distribution in the literature, such as those involving confluent hypergeometric functions \cite{EVANS1953,*doi:10.1080/03461238.1960.10410586} and Laguerre polynomials \cite{doi:10.1287/opre.7.3.362}.
-The geometric Poisson distribution has been proposed through various approaches in the past to describe the multiplicity distributions of high-energy multiparticle production, instead of the traditionally used negative binomial distribution (NBD) \cite{Chau:1992uq,*PhysRevLett.70.3380,*Huang:1996az}.
-For example, a two-stage production mechanism can be traced back to P\'olya's cluster model \cite{PhysRevD.37.2446}.
+For Poisson distribution $C_j = \delta_0j$ and for Negative binomial distribution $C_j=(1-p)p^j$ (where $p<1$ is the parameter).
+The latter decreases monotonically with increasing the rank j.
+There are alternative expressions for the geometric Poisson distribution in the literature, such as those involving confluent hypergeometric functions \cite{EVANS1953,doi:10.1080/03461238.1960.10410586} and Laguerre polynomials \cite{doi:10.1287/opre.7.3.362}.
 In the next section, we present our attempt to describe the ALICE photon multiplicity data mentioned in the previous section using the geometric Poisson distribution.